hlane6/biotracker/README.md

 	`python3 -m tracker -a tracker -v /path/to/video/videoname.mp4 -b /path/to/background/background.jpg`

 	This will create a `videoname.csv` file of your data in the same directory as your input video.
 Only `-a` and `-v` are necessary for tracker. `-b` is optional.
 However, providing the correct background image will extremely speed up the running time of tracker.
+If you don't provide a background image, tracker will create one for you to be used later.

 2. **Genvid** - To run genvid, run the command:

 	`python3 -m tracker -a genvid -v /path/to/video/videoname.mp4 -t /path/to/csv/filename.csv -f nameofoutputfile`

 	It will create this file in the same directory as the video.
 Only `-a`, `-v`, and `-t` are necessary for genvid. `-f` is optional.

 ### Troubleshooting

-[ add troubleshooting here ]
++ If you are running Ubuntu and the three `pip3` commands don't seem to work, try running these commands instead:

+	sudo apt-get install python3-munkres
+	sudo apt-get install python3-numpy
+	sudo apt-get install python3-scipy

++ Be sure to run python 3, and not python 2, as python 2 is not supported.

 Install Guide (Corrector)
 -------------------------